geky/gf256/README.md

 ## What are Galois-fields?

-Galois-fields, also called Finite-fields, are a finite set of "numbers" (for some definition of number), that you can do "math" on (for some definition of math).
+Galois-fields, also called finite-fields, are a finite set of "numbers" (for some definition of number), that you can do "math" on (for some definition of math).